 Distributed Denial of Service (DDoS) is a targeted attack on a website by a large number of false requests from different computers from all over the world.
 As a result, the server is overloaded, and users cannot access the site or the required service.
 At best, it will displease your customers and at worst the company will incur substantial losses.

-ECOMMPAY has implemented an Anti DDoS system to automatically detect attacks on website or web applications and ensure the continuous availability of your payment services.
+Our anti-DDoS system automatically detects attacks on websites or web applications to ensure the continuous availability of your payment services.
 For attacks on web applications, we use the Web Application Firewall (WAF).